Frequently asked questions

 Did you have any other legal concerns?

-I may or may not have been accused by former associates—who hadn’t even read the book—of misusing information.
-To be clear, this book contains no confidential material, including but not limited to: patentable ideas, trade secrets, and unpublished research data.
+To be clear, my book contains no confidential material, including but not limited to: patentable ideas, trade secrets, and unpublished research data.

 Have you been involved in litigation or court battles regarding the book or retaliation?

-As of the last update, no. But that could always change—and if it does, it might provide material for a sequel.
+As of the last update, no. But that could always change, and if it does, it might provide material for the sequel.

 Should anything you say here or in the book be construed as legal advice?